blueskyfish/bluesky-logger/readme.md

 ## <a name="history"></a> History

+* 0.4.0 add a file-appender to the libray.
 * 0.3.0 Separate the configuration from the log message
 * 0.2.2 improve the jsdoc
 * 0.2.1 fixed the readme file and change the "lodash" library to "3.10.1"